 Stroud @ Home – Coronavirus

-So we embarked on new ways of teaching: timetables were revamped, new materials were put together for virtual lessons and daily Zoom assemblies.
-Our sports team had us running around doing exercises and challenges and music pupils still had their lessons remotely.
-Even a selection of extra-curricular clubs were run virtually, with pupils enjoying golf, Lego construction, Digital Leaders, art and dance.
+Teachers are working tirelessly to create and develop timetables for remote learning and we have embarked on new ways of teaching: timetables have been revamped, new materials have been put together for virtual lessons and daily Zoom assemblies.
+Our sports team have us running around doing exercises and challenges and music pupils still have their lessons remotely.
+Even a selection of extra-curricular clubs are being run virtually, with pupils enjoying Golf, Lego construction, Digital Leaders, Art and Dance.
 Click here to see images of home learning.

 We are deeply disappointed to be closing the school again and look forward to the doors opening once again.
 In the meantime, we will be striving to make this experience a positive one for our children: one that maintains as much academic rigour as possible whilst ensuring each child’s wellbeing remains at the forefront of our minds.